-The present war in Afghanistan is worsening the lives of ordinary Afghans, and not advancing the country towards democracy.
-On the contrary, evidence shows the NATO-led occupation forces are contributing to civilian casualties and war crimes.
+The war in Afghanistan worsened the lives of ordinary Afghans, and did not advance the country towards democracy.
+On the contrary, evidence shows the NATO-led occupation forces contributed to civilian casualties and war crimes.

-Here are some reasons why we should end this war
+Here are some reasons why the war was wrong and continues to be wrong

-1. Life is worse for Afghans.
+1. Life has become worse for Afghans.
 Life expectancy is 44 years.
 Adult literacy is just 24%.
 50% of children are malnourished.
 Child mortality has become the worst in the world, with one in five children dying under 5 years.